shihankanungo/shihankanungo.github.io/books.md

 - *A Clockwork Orange* by Anthony Burgess.
 1962
 - *Love Story* by Erich Segal.
 1970
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
+- *My Name Is Red* by Orhan Pamuk.
+1998
 - **Virginia Woolf** <br>
   *Mrs Dalloway*.
 1925 <br>
   *To the Lighthouse*.
 1927